cap-tee/cheri-docs/morello-getting-started.md

 12. [EL3UARTredirect](./morello/BareMetalOnMorello/BareMetalExamples/EL3UARTredirect/EL3UARTredirect.md) - example showing how to redirect an embedded printf function to the uart.

 ### Boot Flow Examples (Stand-a-lone programs, e.g targeted for EL2N only)
 This section guides you through some boot flow examples on Morello.
 Code can be found in the [morello-baremetal-examples](https://github.com/cap-tee/morello-baremetal-examples) repository under `commandLine/bootflow` unless specified otherwise.
 Some examples require **Development Studio**, and allow you to step through code and check memory contents.

-Note that none of these examples have yet been tested with CHERI.
+Note that these examples have been tested with Development Studio version `armds-morello-edition-2020-1m0.tgz`, FVP version `FVP_Morello_0.11_9` and LLVM version `bare-metal-release-1.0`.
+Also none of these examples have yet been tested with CHERI.

 [The trusted boot flow](./morello/BootFlowOnMorello/BootFlowOverview/BootFlowOverview.md)